menpo/website/content/pages/home.md

 ``menpo`` library contains a number of powerful tools for manipulating *annotated* image and mesh data. ``menpo`` focuses on making importing, manipulating and visualizing data as simple as possible.
-This makes us strong supporters of projects like the [IPython notebook](http://ipython.org/).
+This makes us strong supporters of projects like the [Jupyter notebook](http://jupyter.org/).

 On top of the core ``menpo`` library, we have implemented a number of other libraries that utilize ``menpo`` for more specific purposes.
 Currently, the